hanimnzra/java_network/README.md

-## This will be my Networks module's platform to code Java language
+## This will be my Networks module's platform to code & learn Java language
-All code are from lecture notes and my own.
+All code are from lecture notes and/or my own.